anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 in the Optimization phase is recommended.

-If your tool is a non-destructive tool not based on NDMF[^NDMF], removing your components before the NDMF's Optimization phase with `IVRCSDKPreprocessAvatarCallback` is recommended.
+If your tool is a non-destructive tool not based on NDMF[^NDMF], removing your components before the NDMF's Optimization phase is recommended.
-Current NDMF executes Optimization phase in order `-1025`, which is JUST before VRCSDK's `RemoveAvatarEditorOnly` callback, so your tool should remove components in `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.
+In this case, current NDMF executes Optimization phase in order `-1025`, which is JUST before VRCSDK's `RemoveAvatarEditorOnly` callback, so your tool should remove components with `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.

 If your components holds some information for your tool and has no meaning on the build time, removing your components before Avatar Optimizer processes with `IVRCSDKPreprocessAvatarCallback` is recommended.